Instrumental Music Lessons

 • No lessons are scheduled at recess, unless agreed to by the student and the IMI.

-• Year level camps and events are accounted for two weeks prior to the scheduled activity.
+• Compulsory camps and events are accounted for two weeks prior to the scheduled activity.

 Student Absences